 However, while this ensures we are selling the right hardware, it does not give our customers a great idea of how much faster a new workstation would be compared to their existing system.
 To address this issue, we are making our internal Pr benchmark available for public download so that anyone can compare their own computer to our latest Premiere Pro hardware articles.
 Even better, this benchmark is compatible with both Windows and Mac-based systems!

-Note that we have our benchmark divided into two separate downloads.
+Note that we have our benchmark divided into three separate downloads.
 The Benchmark Extension is the actual utility that runs the benchmark itself and needs to be installed before use.
 Currently this is a stand-alone extension, but we may make it available on Adobe Exchange in the future.

 This benchmark is an early beta.
 If you have any suggestions, concerns, or recommendations, we encourage you to leave your thoughts in the comments at the bottom of the page.

-If you are interested in how your system performs in other creative applications, we care currently working on making our benchmarks available to the public.
+If you are interested in how your system performs in other creative applications, we are currently working on making our benchmarks available to the public.
 At the moment, we have the following benchmarks available: